robinrendle/robinrendle.com/_posts/2017-12-23-ubiquity-and-consistency.md

 - web design
 city: Plymouth
 country: UK
+extract: A note from Jeremy Keith on under/over engineering.
 ---

 I really like this post by Jeremy Keith on [the difference between under and over-engineering](https://adactio.com/journal/13229):